 In Afghanistan, WCS has performed research on barriers to argali movement, gene flow, and livestock disease interactions, trained and deployed community rangers to monitor argali and ibex and enforce anti-poaching regulations, developed livestock management options, and helped design and create Wakhan National Park to protect these species.

-WCS field staff in both Pakistan and Afghanistan have discovered previously unknown populations of urial and are working to monitor and ensure their protection.
-In Iran, WCS is helping the Iranian Department of the Environment develop strategies to monitor and protect urial, which is also the main prey for the last remaining Asiatic cheetahs.
+WCS field staff in Afghanistan have discovered previously unknown populations of urial and are working to monitor and ensure their protection.
+In Tajikistan, WCS is helping non-governmental stakeholders to protect and increase the size of the largest remaining population of urial in the country.

 WCS community conservation work in Gilgit-Baltistan, Pakistan has seen the previously rapidly declining markhor population increase by 70% in a little more than a decade.
 This helped lead to the markhor’s down-listing by IUCN in 2014 from Endangered all the way to Near Threatened.